 What a liberal arts degree DOES NOT mean is that you’ll be destined to walk a path of constant unemployment like your mom and dad seem to think.

 Put it this way—unemployment rates are pretty much the same between people who have a bachelor’s degree in liberal arts and those with a bachelor’s in any other field.
 However, if you just have a high school diploma, your chances of unemployment doubles.
 So, if a liberal arts degree is what you want, then you go and do you.
+Find a liberal arts program now.

 The liberal arts programs are supposed to be exceptionally well rounded, exposing students to art, literature, music, sciences, languages, and pretty much anything else you can think of.
 It’s a taste of the world, tied up neatly with a degree.